We have collected tips and tricks for fellow travelers.

-Traffic in China is a little bit chaotic compared to Europe because of the vast number of vehicles on the roads.
+Traffic in China is a bit chaotic compared to Europe because of the vast number of road vehicles.
 Even though the traffic has improved dramatically, drivers’ habits have not changed much.
-For example, sudden lane changes without prior notice, and electric bikes are still the biggest challenges on the roads.
+For example, sudden lane changes without prior notice and electric bikes are still the biggest challenges on the roads.
 Cars from residential areas and small roads seldom look left before driving turns.
 Most of the highways are in perfect condition.

 One thing to be emphasized here is that normally toll fees need to be paid before getting out from the highway.
 There are “ETCs” for electronic payment (a prepaid card with a reader glued on the windshield, and the cost will be deducted automatically when the car drives through an ETC lane.)
 There are also lanes for manual payment available.

 Highway service centers provide gasoline and diesel, but in the cities, some gasoline stations do not provide diesel.
 Diesel cars are not popular in China at all; it is only bigger trucks and me who use them.
 Every time I fill up my car, they check that it is diesel three times.

 Navigation in China, check our page for the most useful applications for navigation in China

 My experience of using GPS in China comes from 2 different apps.